 The following positions will be voted on at our ABM: Three (3) two-year positions; One (1) one-year position.

 Board Members Continuing Their Term

 Laura will continue to serve 2023-2024 to complete her 2-year term.
 Laura has been attending Kingsview for 12 years with her husband, Rich, and daughters, Manessa and Hannah.
 Their hearts are for the lost and hurting in our community and it continues to be a strong daily motivation as they serve God’s kingdom.
 Having 20 years employment within The Pentecostal Assemblies of Canada, at the International Office and, currently, the Western Ontario District, Laura offers input with extensive experience in administration, policies / procedures, constitutions, annual business meetings and event planning.
 Her life’s mission is to fulfill God's call (wherever He leads) through faith with passion and efficiency.
-Laura has served on the board since 2021 and is eligible for re-election for up to a 2-year term.
+Laura has served on the board since 2021.

 Board Members Not Up for Re-Election

 Mario has served faithfully as our Secretary for the past six-years and will be taking a non-voting position as per our constitution.